 A diagnosis of emetophobia might also be made when someone is fearful of germs.
 What makes emetophobia different from a specific phobia of germs is that the underlying fear is not the germs themselves, but that the germs will cause someone to be exposed to vomiting, either in themselves or someone else.

 Fears of germs are also common in OCD.
-OCD is a disorder characterized by obsessions, which are unwanted thoughts, impulses or images that are distressing or disgusting, and compulsions,which are the thoughts or behaviors that are done in response to anxiety.
+OCD is a disorder characterized by obsessions, which are unwanted thoughts, impulses or images that are distressing or disgusting, and compulsions, which are the thoughts or behaviors that are done in response to anxiety.
 These behaviors are often excessive and take up a lot of time or mental energy.

-That means that even if you have a fear of germs, you may not be diagnosed with germaphobia.
+If you have a fear of germs, you may not be diagnosed with germaphobia.
 Regardless of which diagnosis makes the most sense, treatment will likely involve a form of exposure and response prevention (described below).

 Remember that these fears are normal.
 Being aware of germs and handling contamination in a healthy way makes perfect sense.
 Rather than thinking about these fears as strange, think about them as falling on a continuum.
 For many medical conditions, the symptoms are either present or absent.
 With mental health, it’s a matter of degree, and what we often look for is distress and interference related to the symptoms.